chitranle0710/ecommerce-web-django/README.md

 Access the application: Open your web browser and navigate to http://127.0.0.1:8000/.

 Access the admin interface: Navigate to http://127.0.0.1:8000/admin/ and log in using the superuser credentials you created earlier.

-### Key Formatting Choices:
-- **Headers**: Used to clearly define sections.
-- **Code Blocks**: For commands and scripts, allowing easy copy-pasting.
-- **Notes**: Highlighted important points.
-- **Bulleted Lists**: For clarity in instructions and features.

-You can easily copy and paste this into your README.md file and modify it as needed for your specific project details.